metayeti/kiwi/README.md

 ## Contribution

 This project is **not** currently open for contributions.
 Please note that unless the PR is of exceptional quality or resolves some type of critical bug, it will most likely be turned down - be forewarned before you attempt to contribute and potentially waste energy needlessly.
 If you absolutely require additional features and cannot possibly live without them, then please consider forking this project instead.
-(If you do happen to find a critical bug and have fixed it, then please do by all means issue a PR; dealing with feature requests and implementation PRs on the other hand is simply too much work for me to keep up with and I'd rather keep this project as a pet project than dedicate much time to it.
-This project is free to do what you wish with, as long as you adhere to the terms of the GPL3 license.
-This repository is the main version for this project, which I personally use for my own development purposes - you can of course go wild in your own versions.)

-tldr; This project is open source, but not open for contributions (unless you fix something of critical nature).

 ## Thanks

 - [wxWidgets](https://www.wxwidgets.org/) - GUI library

-# License
+## License

 Copyright &copy; 2024 Danijel Durakovic